joergklein/code-server/Code-Server.md

 rm -rf ~/.local/lib/code-server-*
 ```

 Now you can open the browser and type the IP Address and the port 8080 for your server.
-You can log in with the password from config.ymal.
+You can log in with the password from config.yaml.
 Don't forget to open the port for the firewall and to set an A-record for the subdomain in the DNS.

 ### Add the VS-Code Server into the NGINX Proxy Manager